mvolkmann/blog/src/swift/MapKit.md

 ## Look Around

-"Look Around" capabilities, introduced in iOS16, can be added to display street level views.
+"Look Around" capabilities, introduced in iOS 16, can be added to display street level views.
 See https://developer.apple.com/videos/play/wwdc2022/10035/.